orchardstreet/readline_custom/README.md

 The function only allows characters a-z (can be changed easily), and doesn't accept null characters as part of a user response string

+The function returns either EXIT_PROGRAM or SUCCESS.
+If EXIT_PROGRAM is returned, exit() should be called.

 #### signed char prompt_quit(char *prompt)

 This is a quit prompt that readline_custom uses, but you can use it directly easily